 Leadership & Service in Public Health

-Support public health initiatives alongside healthcare providers.
+Support public health initiatives alongside a local NGO.
 Come home with a greater understanding of your own leadership style and societal issues in the Dominican Republic.
-Be better prepared to take action on local health issues.
+Be better prepared to take action on local public health issues.

 Credentials for Your Future